dino-r/DyeSVG/README.md

         $ ../src/dyesvg svg.css example_1.svg example_2.svg

-You can also type 'make' instead.
+You can also type 'make' in the 'example' directory instead.

 Two new files will be generated: example\_1\_dyed.svg and example\_2\_dyed.svg.
 Open them up in your browser to see the effects.
 Note that the opacity in the diagram of example\_1.svg is unaffected.